monome/docs/norns/maiden.md

 Many projects will have informational tags like **crow**, **drum**, **looper**, as well as a project description.
 Please note that the **lib** tag is specifically used to indicate that a project includes both a script *and* an engine, which will require a device restart.

 Each entry has an **INSTALL** action, which can be used to install the selected script.

+You will have to restart norns if a freshly-installed project contains an engine {: .label}

 ### contribute